tamb/domponent/README.md

 #### `data-key`

 This is totally optional.
 It's a _unique_ string for _each_ component instance.
-This is internally to bind props.
+This is used internally to bind props.
 Therefore you must know the `$key` of the component you are receiving props from.

 ```html
 <div data-component="Counter" data-key="aUniqueKey">